 Try to make their chosen spot as comfortable as possible – they’ll feel extra safe if you use familiar bedding, treats or favourite toys and cover the area with a blanket – though make sure there is enough air.
 If your dog hasn’t already got a hiding place, set up a den a few weeks in advance of firework season and help them get to know it as a positive place to go.
 Allow your dog free access, without using any force.
 Never put your dog in their safe space for confinement.

 You can help to reduce the visual impact of fireworks by keeping curtains and blinds closed – it can be worth using black-out blinds, or adding a duvet or blanket over your regular curtains if they’re thin.
 This will muffle the sound, too.

 There are special sound tracks that help dogs cope with stressful or noisy situations – see if you can find a CD, or search for a playlist if you use Spotify.

 Invest in a Thundershirt

 Thundershirts or wrap shirts give your dog the feeling of a comforting hug, and lots of dogs find them calming.
-Order in advance and get your dog used to the feeling before the bangs start for best effect.
+For best effect, order in advance and let your dog get used to the feeling of wearing one before the bangs start.

 Keep the lights on

-By keeping some lights on, shutting the curtains and providing secondary curtaining, you’ll reduce the contrast of any flashing lights outside, and muffle the sound too.
+By keeping some lights on you’ll reduce the contrast of any flashing lights outside.

 Walkies before dark